jamf/jamfprotect/soar_playbooks/aftermath_collection/README.md

 # SOAR Playbook - Aftermath Collection

-This SOAR playbook is provided to collect the output from an Aftermath Scan and upload it to an cloud storage solution
+This SOAR playbook is provided to collect the output from an Aftermath Scan and upload it to an cloud storage solution of choice.

 ## About Aftermath